 1. Opening and closing checklists

-2. Equipment management checklists
+2. Equipment management checklist

-3. Inventory checklists
+3. Inventory checklist

-4. Standard operating procedures
+4. Standard operating procedure checklists

-5. People management checklists
+5. People management checklist

-6. Prep checklists
+6. Prep checklist

-7. Side work checklists
+7. Side work checklist

-8. ADA compliance checklists
+8. ADA compliance checklist

-9. Financial audit checklists
+9. Financial audit checklist

 Opening and closing checklists are important checklists that restaurant staff in each position will have to go through daily.
 Bartenders, waitstaff, hosts, kitchen, bar backs and managers will all have a different opening and closing checklist, and each will vary based on the restaurant itself.
 Here are some examples of what might be on those lists:

 An opening checklist is a list of key tasks that restaurant staff must complete at the start of the workday, before the restaurant is ready to open for service.

 Don't wait for the soda machine to break down, stay on top of the game with equipment management checklists.
 These will ensure all equipment is in tiptop shape at all times.
-With equipment management checklists, you can prevent conditions arising that might damage your restaurant equipment and reduce overall maintenance costs.
+With equipment management checklists, you can prevent conditions arising that might damage your restaurant equipment, reducing your overall maintenance costs.

 For any restaurant to run smoothly and profitably, inventory management is key.
 Inventory checklists allow for the monitoring of ingredients and supplies.
 This is key to making more economical food and supply orders, and ensuring nothing goes out of stock mid shift.

 Restaurant standard operating procedures (SOPs) are pre-set lists of rules and norms that describe how restaurant staff should complete routine tasks.
-With the right SOPs checklists, front of house and back of house staff have a guide on how to fulfil their work requirements safely, efficiently, and professionally.
+With the right SOP checklists, front of house and back of house staff have a guide on how to fulfil their work requirements safely, efficiently, and professionally.